 - Couples aren’t on the same page when it comes to describing their expected lifestyle in retirement—with one in three disagreeing about how comfortable that lifestyle will be.

 “We know couples don’t always agree when it comes to money, but we were surprised how many missed the mark on the question of their partner’s salary,” said John Sweeney, executive vice president of Retirement and Investing Strategies at Fidelity.
 “If gaps exist around basic questions like salary, couples might have other opportunities for improvement on the financial front, such as sorting through and tackling important issues together around the next big milestones in their lives, how and where to spend retirement and later-in-life issues involving eldercare and estate planning.”
+Not put much thought into what happens with your estate once you’re gone?
+You might want to speak with an Estate Planning Lawyer Near Me to see how they can help you in this department.

 A strengthening economy is apparently not enough to ease anxiety about rising costs in the future.
 In fact, nearly three-quarters (74 percent) say they worry about being able to afford unexpected health care costs in retirement, up from 70 percent in 2013.
 More than half (51 percent) worry about outliving their savings in retirement, a number that is significantly higher than what was reported in 2013 (42 percent).